A time I would have been over the moon with 10 days ago, and yet yesterday it was a huge disappointment.

 My friend Sarah stayed at my house the night before to carb load, relax and chill before the race – it was her first ever half so we kept things simple with a tomato and chicken pasta, epsom salt bath and early night.
 The morning started at a leisurely 7am with breakfast (english muffins with peanut/almond butter & banana, plus coffee and water), before driving to collect my cousin and find our parking spot.
 They encourage you to take public transport to the start however from Henley it’s just a 20min drive vs hour on the train and shuttle.
 What they don’t tell you is just what a walk it is from your car to the start via the race village… luckily it was all very well organised and we easily found the loo, bag drop and our start corral.

-About 10 mins after the first wave went off we crossed the start line.
-It was busy but I was feeling good – however as usual I started too fast, clocking at 7.54 first mile.
+About 10 mins after the first wave went off, we crossed the start line.
+It was busy but I was feeling good – however as usual I started too fast, clocking a 7.54 first mile.

 Mile 2 I settled into a rhythm and hit 8.06, knowing that there was a big hill at mile 3.
 The hill was much steeper and longer than I anticipated but I kept a steady pace, pumped my arms and controlled my breathing.
 For the first time that day I felt the wind on my back and prayed that it would stay like that rather than the headwind we’d run into during mile 2.